Cluster Munition Ban Policy

 The Republic of Zimbabwe has not acceded to the Convention on Cluster Munitions.

-Zimbabwe participated in two regional meetings held during the Oslo Process that created the Convention on Cluster Munitions and expressed its support for a comprehensive ban without exceptions.
-It was absent from the Dublin negotiations in May 2008 and Oslo signing conference in December 2008.
+Zimbabwe participated in two regional meetings held during the Oslo Process that created the Convention on Cluster Munitionsand expressed its support for a comprehensive ban without exceptions.
+It was absent from the Dublin negotiations in May 2008 and the Oslo signing conference in December 2008.

-Zimbabwe was invited to, but did not attend the convention’s First Review Conference in Dubrovnik, Croatia in September 2015.
-It participated as an observer in the convention’s annual Meetings of States Parties in 2010–2013 and attended intersessional meetings in Geneva in 2012–2015.
-Zimbabwe has participated in regional workshops on the convention, most recently in Lusaka, Zambia in June 2015.
+Zimbabwe participated in the convention’s annual Meetings of States Parties in 2010–2013 and intersessional meetings in Geneva in 2012–2015.
+It was invited to, but did not attend, the convention’s Seventh Meeting of States Parties in Geneva in September 2017.
+Zimbabwe has participated in regional workshops on the convention, most recently in Addis Ababa, Ethiopia in August 2016.

 Zimbabwe is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.